Increasing Domain Infill Asymptotics for Stochastic Differential Equations Driven by Fractional Brownian Motion: Asymptotic posterior normality

 \section{Asymptotic posterior normality}

 For asymptotic posterior normality of $\beta$ given $H=\hat H_{T,n}$, we make use of Theorem 7.89 of \ctn{Schervish95}.
-Before proceeding, we first state the general setup, regularity conditions and the main result presented in \ctn{Schervish95}.
+In Section \ref{subsec:schervish}, we state the general setup, regularity conditions referred to as (1) -- (6), and the main result presented in \ctn{Schervish95}.
 It is worth noting that the setup, conditions and the result are not established for the purpose of increasing domain infill asymptotics as in our setup, namely, $T\rightarrow\infty$, $n\rightarrow\infty$ such that $n/T^2\rightarrow\infty$ or $n/T\rightarrow\infty$.
 Nevertheless, our setup can be adapted to that of \ctn{Schervish95}, which continues to hold even in the increasing domain infill asymptotics situation.